justin-law/inventory_manager/README.md

 Items can also be searched for and deleted on the search page.

 ## Todo
-Decide on color scheme and add color to navigation panel

 Implement the search functionality.

 Add additional analytics using the MongoDB aggregation pipeline.

-Separate item inflow and outflow pages

 Have homepage show 5 most recent inflow and outflow records and show inflow-outflow item total